 Precious writes about her miscarriage and ectopic pregnancy, and shares her advice on how to comfort someone after pregnancy loss.

-The comments that hurt the most were the ones that would say ‘it was only an embryo, it’s not really a baby’ or ‘at least it was early.’
+The comments that hurt the most were ones like ‘it was only an embryo, it’s wasn't really a baby’ or ‘at least it was early'.

 Five weeks into my first pregnancy, I started bleeding.
 A scan showed a heartbeat, but also a small tear in the sac.
 I was told it would either heal itself or it would cause me to miscarry, but either way, there was nothing I could do to prevent it.

 During the next six weeks, my morning sickness became more intense.
 By the time of the scan, I was actually quite hopeful everything would be okay.
 Sadly, it was far from okay and we soon learnt our baby had died.

 I could see immediately on the sonographer’s face that something wasn’t right.
 When he told me I had lost the baby I just felt utter shock.
 The doctor came in and explained all the options.
 I couldn’t take any information in, only that I had to go back in three days’ time to have my baby removed via D&C. The tears came hard.
 It is funny how even in this desperate situation you cling onto hope.
 There was this small part of me that kept thinking, maybe they have got it wrong.
 How could I be this sick and not be pregnant?

 Going home was awful.
 I was so excited about the baby I had already started buying lots of things, so back home I was greeted by a roomful of baby clothes, bottles and a Moses basket.
 I tried to block what had happened out as much as possible and hold together my emotions.
 I wanted to get it over and done with and be able to move on with my life.